 What industries benefit most from efficiency consulting?

-Manufacturing and logistics see the fastest ROI through Lean and Six Sigma.
+Manufacturing and logistics see the fastest ROI through Lean and Six Sigma (40–60% cycle time reduction).
 Healthcare benefits from patient flow and administrative workflow redesign.
 Financial services gains from RPA in transaction processing.
 Professional services improves through utilisation optimisation.
 Retail and e-commerce benefits from supply chain and fulfilment redesign.